Japanese Maple Tree Care

 Japanese Maple Tree Varieties

-The leaf color where the leaves change into different colors through different seasons to include red, orange, pink, white, as well as yellow and green variegations.
+The leaf color is where the leaves change into different colors through different seasons to include red, orange, pink, and white, as well as yellow and green variegations.

 The trees also differ depending on how they branch out.
 Some are upright while others are horizontal branches.
 Japanese Maples range in height from as low as 5 feet to as high as 25 feet.